andriesfilmer/gtd/cheatsheets/mysql.md

 Other example with multiple lines in column 'notes'.

-    LOAD DATA INFILE '/path/to/yourfile.csv' INTO TABLE your_table_name FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 ROWS
+    LOAD DATA INFILE '/path/to/yourfile.csv' INTO TABLE your_table_name FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY ' '
+    IGNORE 1 ROWS
-    (title, description, tags, url, @notes, updated_at, created_at) SET notes = REPLACE(@notes, '\\n', '\n');
+    (title, description, tags, url, @notes, updated_at, created_at) SET notes = REPLACE(@notes, '\n', '
+');

 You may also have to call mysql with the --local-infile option.

 ## Table to CSV

     SELECT REPLACE(CONCAT(first_name,' ',IFNULL(infix,''),' ',last_name),'  ',' '),email FROM people
-    INTO OUTFILE 'inzetrooster/admins.csv' FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n';
+    INTO OUTFILE 'inzetrooster/admins.csv' FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY ' ';

 ## Score example